PatClay7325/manufacturing-analytics-platform/docs/gap-analysis-updated.md

 ## Executive Summary

 This updated gap analysis compares the current implementation state against the revised Manufacturing Intelligence Platform Implementation Plan.
-Key changes from the previous plan include switching from Grafana to Highcharts for visualization and adding ISO 9001 to the compliance requirements.
+Key changes from the previous plan include switching from our analytics system to Highcharts for visualization and adding ISO 9001 to the compliance requirements.

 **Overall Implementation Status: ~26% Complete** *(Slight improvement due to existing ISO standards implementation)*

 ## Key Plan Changes from Previous Version

-1. **Visualization Technology**: Grafana → Highcharts
+1. **Visualization Technology**: Analytics → Highcharts
 2. **ISO Standards**: Added ISO 9001 to existing ISO 14224 and 22400
 3. **Emphasis**: Stronger focus on manufacturing domain-specific features